kishore-training/traditional/README.md

   # Functionality
   This application has a default user <code> tenant_admin </code> with password <code> password </code> .
 You can login to this application as an administrator and then create Doctor users and appointment for a doctor with a patient for a specific date time.
 You can also view the current day appointments of each doctor .
 You can also login as the Doctor User that has been created but these users can create appointments only and cannot create other users in the system.

+  # Monitoring
+  For monitoring both spring boot actuator and micrometer is enabled in pom.xml and also the listDoctors contain @Timed annotation